 The preamps leave little to criticize.
 Even the second generation Scarletts had adequate preamps.
 At most you had to be wary of louder drummers and buy a FetHead or Cloudlifter for your quieter sources, but that was the height of its shortcomings.

-The 3rd Generation has surely rectified the first issue with an extended gain range, although soft spoken podcasters will still benefit from an additional preamp.
+The third generation has surely rectified the first issue with an extended gain range, although soft spoken podcasters will still benefit from an additional mic preamp.

-Focusrite’s signature Air mode has proven to be quite successful from what we can tell, seeing that the company has equipped every model of the Clarett and Scarlett lines with this feature.
+Focusrite’s signature Air mode has proven to be quite successful from what I can tell, seeing that the company has equipped every model of the Clarett and Scarlett lines with this feature.